 - Riding Shotgun: Women Write about Their Mothers.
 Borealis Press.
 Minnesota Historical Society Press.
 2008.
 Editor.
 Essays

 - Dark Lake.
 Loonfeather Press.
 2002.
 Author.
 Poetry book

-- Excellence in Teaching Award.
-Minnesota State Colleges and Universities.
-Nominee.
-2017
+- Board of Trustees Award for Excellence in Teaching nominee.
+Minnesota State Colleges and

 What inspires you as a teacher?